CredentialEngine/CredentialRegistry/docs/02_credential_registry_walkthrough.md

 ## 5 - Errors:

-If any validation error occurs you will probably receive an `422 unprocessable_entity` with a json containing a list of validation errors. i.e:
+If any validation error occurs you will probably receive an `422 unprocessable_entity` with a json, on the message body, containing a list of validation errors. i.e:

 ```
 {